Minho to Porto by Bike8 Days & 7 Nights

 Located in the historic centre of Barcelos on the main square, is a modern hotel within the shell of a municipal heritage building.
 There are 54 rooms with air conditioning, en suite bathrooms, mini bar, wifi and TV.
 On the 4th floor is a lounge bar boasting a terrace with potentially the best view in town.
 The hotel is also renowned for its 400-year-old restaurant serving traditional Portuguese food such as “Caldo Verde” soup or “Rojões à moda do Minho” (pork meat at regional style).

 Today choose from two rides that will take you back to the Atlantic coast and its vast strips of white-sand.
-After some minor rolling terrain enjoy a largely downhill then flat approach to your next overnight stop.
+After a stretch of lightly rolling terrain enjoy a largely downhill then flat approach to your next overnight stop.

 Make sure to arrive in Vila de Conde with plenty of time to explore.
-With a prosperous ship-building past you'll find grand townhouses, a replica of one of the Discovery ships in the charming harbour, overlooked by Santa Clara monastery and the impressive aqueduct.
-For the seafood enthusiast sampling locally-sourced cuisine with a view of the Atlantic is surely the only option for dinner.
+With a prosperous ship-building past you'll find grand townhouses, a replica of one of the "discovery" ships in the charming harbour, overlooked by Santa Clara monastery and the impressive aqueduct.
+For the seafood enthusiast sampling freshly caught cuisine with a view of the Atlantic is surely the only option for dinner.

 Ride option 1: 36 km (246 m ascent)